ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

-IBM Cloud diagrams organize a solution with 1) boxes that represent the deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed, and 2) groups that represent the deployedTo relationship for grouping services and applications deployed on one or more boxes.
+IBM Cloud diagrams include:
+1. Boxes that represent the deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed.
+2. Groups that represent the deployedTo relationship for grouping services and applications deployed on one or more boxes.

 ![VPCArchitecture](/images/ibm_vpc_architecture_power_drawio.png)